Ausnit Fellow Ion Popa

 He presented papers at several conferences at the USHMM, Yad Vashem and the University of Manchester and participated in training courses that include the “Lessons from Auschwitz” Project hosted by the Holocaust Education Trust in the United Kingdom (fall 2011), and the Sixteenth Institute on Holocaust and Jewish Civilization organized by the Holocaust Educational Foundation and the Northwestern University (2011).

-For his Ausnit Fellowship, Mr. Popa will be researching the way in which the Romanian Orthodox Church responded to its own involvement in the Holocaust and its role in shaping the Holocaust memory in Romania.
-Mr. Popa analyses the church-state relationship as a way of shaping nationalist ideology and national memory as well as the Orthodox Church’s dilemma in relation to the Holocaust during and after the Communist era.
-In addition to looking at church journals and documents in the Elie Wiesel Institute for the Study of the Holocaust in Romania and other important archives in Romania, he plans to examine several archive collections at the Museum that include documents recording priests’ actions during the Holocaust, as well as the relationship between the Jewish community and the Romanian Orthodox Church during and after the Holocaust.
+For his Ausnit Fellowship, Mr. Popa researched the way in which the Romanian Orthodox Church responded to its own involvement in the Holocaust and its role in shaping the Holocaust memory in Romania.
+Mr. Popa analyzed the church-state relationship as a way of shaping nationalist ideology and national memory as well as the Orthodox Church’s dilemma in relation to the Holocaust during and after the Communist era.
+In addition to looking at church journals and documents in the Elie Wiesel Institute for the Study of the Holocaust in Romania and other important archives in Romania, he examined several archive collections at the Museum that include documents recording priests’ actions during the Holocaust, as well as the relationship between the Jewish community and the Romanian Orthodox Church during and after the Holocaust.

-Mr. Ion Popa will be in residence at the Center through August 30, 2013.
-He may be contacted via e-mail email@example.com.
+Mr. Ion Popa was in residence at the Center from June 1 to August 31, 2013.